The February, 2017, Study Edition of the Watchtower carries an article entitled: “Who Is Leading God’s People Today?”

 Interestingly, Paul forewarned the brothers not to believe even “an inspired statement” or “a letter appearing to be from us.”
 Paul’s use of the pronoun “us” is in reference to the apostles.
 So, Paul’s inspired writings indicate that Satan will effectively infiltrate Christ’s congregation by a clique of superfine-like apostles, who by their pretended inspired statements, spoken messages and writings intimating apostolic authority, herald the presence of Christ and the day of Jehovah is here.

 But Paul’s warning is most vital today: “Let no one lead you astray in any way, because it will not come unless the apostasy comes first and the man of lawlessness gets revealed, the son of destruction.
 He stands in opposition and exalts himself above every so-called god or object of worship, so that he sits down in the temple of God, publicly showing himself to be a god.
 Do you not remember that when I was still with you, I used to tell you these things?”

 According to the writings of the genuine apostle to the nations, the authentic presence of Christ will not begin unless the apostasy comes first.
-The relationship between the proclamation of the false paroisuia and the actual, is that the man of lawlessness works his deceit immediately before the coming of Christ.
+The relationship between the proclamation of the false parousia and the actual event is that the man of lawlessness works his deceit immediately before the coming of Christ.
 Worded another way, the powerful presence of Christ is consequent to the apostasy fomented by the man of lawlessness.

 The phenomenon we are witnessing presently —the Governing Body exalting itself to an apostleship —is to be expected and is preliminary to the emergence from the highest level of the Watchtower organization of those who will prove themselves to be in total opposition to Christ in the days ahead.